rootiest/obsidian-ai-image-ocr/README.md

 A plugin for Obsidian that extracts text from images using OCR powered by AI image recognition.

-This is simple plugin for extremely accurate and reliable text and handwriting recognition in images.
+This is a simple plugin for extremely accurate and reliable text and handwriting recognition in images.

-AI tools are very reliable at text extraction compared to typically-used tools such as tesseract.
+AI models are vastly more effective at text extraction compared to traditional tools such as Tesseract.

 ## Supported Models

+> [!TIP]
+> The Google Gemini Flash 2.5 free tier (no credit card required)
+> has a rate limit of 250 RPD (requests per day).
+> Flash-Lite allows up to 1,000 RPD.
+> For most users, Gemini is the recommended model family
+> as it is fast, highly accurate, and free to use.

 ### OpenAI Models